ERC-7291: Purpose bound money

 Each ERC-1155 PBM Token would map to an underlying PBMToken data structure that implementers are free to customize in accordance to the business logic.

-By mapping the underlying ERC-1155 token model with an additional data structure, it allows for the flexibility in the management of multiple token types within the same smart contract with multiple conditional unwrapping logic attached to each token type which reduces the gas costs as there is no need to deploy multiple smart contracts for each token types.
+By mapping the underlying ERC-1155 token model with an additional data structure, implementers gain flexibility in the management of multiple token types within the same smart contract with multiple conditional unwrapping logic attached to each token type, reducing gas costs as there is no need to deploy multiple smart contracts for each token type.

 1. To keep it simple, this standard intentionally omits functions or events that doesn't add to definition and concept of a PBM.